ljunggren/boozang-docs/README.md

 **Reports**

 The report view contains the report of the latest test run.
-When running a test, the user can also swith to the report view to see the report being written as the test runs.
+When running a test, the user can also switch to the report view to see the report being generated as the test runs.

 **Tools**